akserg/lost_dart/README.md

 ###Factory methods

-The Factory methods have maximum flexibility to generate any type of injected values
+The Factory methods have maximum flexibility to generate any type of injected values.

 ```
 import 'package:lost_dart/lost_dart.dart';